Preventive Maintenance Checklist - Common tips for Trucks and Fleets

 Common preventive maintenance tasks for trucks and fleets must be customized to fit the individual vehicle and its usage pattern.
-Preventative maintenance allows fleet managers to schedule maintenance tasks in advance.
+Preventative maintenance checklist allows fleet managers to schedule maintenance tasks in advance.
 Strong preventative maintenance programs ensure teams complete work orders without spending extra time, labor, and money.

 Preventative maintenance is essential for any fleet company to succeed.
 Here are the different types of fleet maintenance tasks and preventive maintenance examples of fleet maintenance schedules to prepare you to improve your fleet preventative maintenance program.